schmidtwmark/website/qnd-class/day17.md

 <link href="index.css" rel="stylesheet">

-Today is the last day!
+Today is the last day of Computer Science!

 We'll finish up our Wordle game